3 Road Trip Routes to Explore the American Southwest

 Flagstaff is high in the mountains and is surrounded by beautiful trees and fresh mountain air.
 The hippie-boho culture of Flagstaff brings in wanderers and travelers from all corners of the country.
-From hiking the national forest to touring the Flagstaff-Grand Canyon Ale Trail in its quaint and lively city, there’s something for everyone and every interest here.
+From hiking the national forest to touring the Flagstaff-Grand Canyon Ale Trail, there’s something for everyone here.

 What would an Arizona road trip be without a stop at the Grand Canyon?
 One of the 7 natural wonders of the world, the 277-mile-long canyon is a mile deep and 18 miles across at its widest point.
 If you’re just passing by, you can see the Grand Canyon in all of its glory from the road (time it so you can watch the sunset, if you can).
 If you have more time to spare, take a multi-day hike from rim-to-rim or to the bottom, or book a whitewater rafting trip on the Colorado River.

-Once you’ve completed a hike of a lifetime, head just outside of the park boundaries at the South Entrance to camp in the Tusayan Ranger District of the Kaibab National Forest right off of Fire Road 688.
+Head outside the South Entrance and camp in the Tusayan Ranger District.
+It’s in the Kaibab National Forest off of Fire Road 688.
 Not only is it free, but you also won’t have to contend with the crowds found within the national park itself.
-And once you’re there, it’s actually a little hard to believe that you could have this place all to yourself when, just a short 20 minute drive away, the campsites of GCNP have been booked solid for weeks on end.
+Once you’re there, it’s hard to believe that you have this place all to yourself when the campsites of GCNP have been booked for weeks.

 For another great option, look out for Desert View Campground – first-come-first-served 25 miles east of Grand Canyon Village.